Hungarian Turanism: Later researchers

 At the beginning of Hungarian Turanism, some of its notable promoters and researchers like Vámbéry, Vilmos Hevesy, and Ignác Goldziher were Jewish or of Jewish descent (Vámbéry was neither proud nor ashamed of his Jewish ancestry, he became a member of the Reformed Church, and considered himself Hungarian).

 The idea of a Hungarian Oriental Institute originated from Jenő Zichy.
 Unfortunately, this idea did not come true.
 Instead, a kind of lyceum was formed in 1910, called "Turáni Társaság" (The Hungarian Turan Society (also called The Hungarian Asiatic Society)).
-The Turan society concentrated on Turan as geographic location where the ancestors of Hungarians might have lived.
+The Turan society concentrated on Turan as a geographic location where the ancestors of Hungarians might have lived.

 "The goal of Turanian Society is the cultural and economic progress, confederation, flourishment of all Turanians, i.e. the Hungarian nation and all kindred European and Asian nations, furthermore the geographical, ethnographical, economical etc. research of the Asian continent, past and present.
 Political and religious issues are excluded.
 It wishes to accomplish its objectives in agreement with non-Turanian nations."

 "Turáni Társaság célja az egész turánság, vagyis a magyar nemzet és a velünk rokon többi európai és ázsiai népek kulturális és gazdasági előrehaladása, tömörülése, erősödése, úgymint az ázsiai kontinens földrajzi, néprajzi, gazdasági stb. kutatása múltban és jelenben.
 Politikai és felekezeti kérdések kizártak.
 Céljait a nem turáni népekkel egyetértve óhajtja elérni."

 The scholars of the Turan society interpreted the ethnic and linguistic kinship and relations between Hungarians and the so-called Turanian peoples on the basis of the then prevailing Ural-Altaic linguistic theory.
 The Society arranged Turkish, Finnish and Japanese language courses.
 The Turan Society arranged and funded five expeditions into Asia till 1914: the Mészáros-Milleker expedition, the Timkó expedition, the Milleker expedition, the Kovács-Holzwarth expedition, and the Sebők-Schutz expedition.)
 The Society held public lectures regularly.
 Lecturers included `Abdu'l-Bahá and Shuho Chiba.
 After the outbreak of First World War politics ensnarled the work of the Society.
 In 1916, the Turan Society was redressed into the "Hungarian Eastern Cultural Centre" (Magyar Keleti Kultúrközpont), and direct governmental influence over its operation grew.
 The defeat in the First World War, and the following revolutionary movements and Entente occupation of the country disrupted the operation of the Eastern Cultural Centre, so real work began only in 1920.
 But the organisation was split into three that year, because of pronounced internal ideological stresses.
 Those who wanted a more sciencelike approach formed the "Kőrösi Csoma Society" (Kőrösi Csoma-Társaság).
 The more radical political Turanists left the Turan Society, and formed the "Turan Federation of Hungary" (Magyarországi Turán Szövetség).